 Meet our SciXchange Team

 Emily earned a B.Sc. (honours) in life sciences from Queen's University and a Ph.D. in immunology from the University of Toronto.
-She taught biology at York University and the University of Toronto at Scarborough before joining Ryerson as an Assistant Professor, where she teaches immunology.
-Currently, as Director of SciXchange, she is focused on making science accessible, engaging and inclusive of all groups and is mentor to many youth in the community.
+She taught biology at York University and the University of Toronto at Scarborough before joining Ryerson as an assistant professor, where she teaches immunology.
+Currently, as the diirector of SciXchange, she is focused on making science accessible, engaging and inclusive of all groups and is mentor to many youth in the community.
+She is currently the chapter ambassador for Technovation Girls, external link Toronto.
 Emily regularly facilitates science enrichment activities and mentoring programs for elementary and secondary students.
 She embraces opportunities to speak about learning and applying science in everyday life and various career paths.
 In her spare time, Emily also enjoys music, travel, sports and photography.
 She recently completed a certificate in photography studies through the Chang School at Ryerson.

 Follow her on Twitter @ProfAgard

 Connect with her on LinkedIn

 Learn more at profagard.com, external link